eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 ### Condition lists

 <!-- m4 -->
-The condition in an `while` statement can also be a [condition list](../conditions#condition_lists).
+The condition in an `assert` statement can also be a [condition list](../conditions#condition_lists).

 The difference between a